AFLplusplus/AFLplusplus/docs/env_variables.md

   users or for some types of custom fuzzing setups.
 See README.md for the general instruction manual.

-## 1) Settings for afl-gcc, afl-clang, and afl-as - and gcc_plugin afl-gcc-fast
+## 1) Settings for all compilers

+Starting with afl++ 3.0 there is only one compiler: afl-cc To select the different instrumentation modes this can be done by
+  1. passing --afl-MODE command line options to the compiler
+  2. use a symlink to afl-cc: afl-gcc, afl-g++, afl-clang, afl-clang++, afl-clang-fast, afl-clang-fast++, afl-clang-lto, afl-clang-lto++, afl-gcc-fast, afl-g++-fast
+  3. using the environment variable AFL_CC_COMPILER with MODE

+MODE can one of LTO (afl-clang-lto*), LLVM (afl-clang-fast*), GCC_PLUGIN (afl-g*-fast) or GCC (afl-gcc/afl-g++).

-Because they can't directly accept command-line options, the compile-time tools make fairly broad use of environmental variables:
+Because beside the --afl-MODE command no afl specific command-line options are accepted, the compile-time tools make fairly broad use of environmental
+variables:

   - Most afl tools do not print any ouput if stout/stderr are redirected.
     If you want to have the output into a file then set the AFL_DEBUG